 United States Food and Drug Administration.
 FDA Code of Federal Regulations 21, Part 50.
 Available from: http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch .cfm?CFRPart=5.
 [Last accessed on 2016 Jul 01].

 Mahesh G, Gindhar A, Saikumar S, Kumar R, Savita B. Knowledge, Attitudes and Practice Pattern among Health Care Providers Regarding Diabetic Retinopathy.
 All India Ophthalmological Conference Proceedings; 2010.

 Desmedt C, Azambuja E, Larsimont D, Haibe-Kains FL, Rouas G, Selleslags J, et al. Predicting the Efficacy of Anthracyclines in Breast Cancer (BC): The Results of the TOP Trial and Their Validation in the BIG 00-01 Trial.
 Abstract, 1893.
 Presented at the AACR Annual Meeting, Denver, CO.; 18-22 April, 2009

 Niyonsavye L. Knowledge, Attitudes and Practices on Diabetic Retinopathy among General Practitioners in District and Regional Hospitals in the North Region of Burundi M.Sc.
-Thesis in Ophthalmology to University of Nairobi; 2015.
+Thesis in Ophthalmology to the University of Nairobi; 2015.